G2-Games/welcome.sh/README.md

 randgreeting="off"  #< Turn the random greetings on (eg. "Hello <user>, Hi <user>") twelvehour="on"     #< Switch between 12 and 24 hour time (eg. 8:00 PM vs 20:00)
-rechargenotif="off" #< Notify that you should recharge if below 15% flatpakupd="off"    #< Check for flatpak updates, this slows startup down A LOT goodgreeting="on"   #< Display greetings like "Good afternoon," else "It's afternoon" displaydate="off"   #< Unused so far
+rechargenotif="off" #< Notify that you should recharge if below 15% updatecheck="on"    #< Check for all updates, slows startup a bit flatpakupd="off"    #< Check for flatpak updates, this slows startup down A LOT goodgreeting="on"   #< Display greetings like "Good afternoon," else "It's afternoon" displaydate="off"   #< Unused so far